microagents/radkit/radkit-axum/README.md

         .init();

     // 2.
-Configure RadKit to use your OpenTelemetry setup
+Configure RadKit to use your OpenTelemetry setup configure_radkit_telemetry(TelemetryConfig {
-    // Note: When using UseGlobal, set service.name on the tracer (above), not here configure_radkit_telemetry(TelemetryConfig {
         backend: TelemetryBackend::UseGlobal,  // Use parent's telemetry
         redact_pii: true,